mongodb-labs/drivers-github-tools/README.md

 ### Code Scanning Alerts

 This action will export all dismissed and open alerts to a SARIF file.
-By default, this file is named `code-scanning-alerts.json` and placed in the working directory.
+By default, this defeault file is named `code-scanning-alerts.json` and placed in the working directory.

 ```yaml